drmibell/node-red-contrib-simple-gate/README.md

 ## Usage

 The `gate` node will transmit the input message to its output when in the `open` state and block it when `closed`.
+Messages that arrive when the gate is `closed` are discarded.
+If it is desired to save those messages for future delivery, the `q-gate` node, published as [node-red-contrib-queue-gate](https://flows.nodered.org/node/node-red-contrib-queue-gate) is available.

 Messages with the user-defined topic `Control Topic` (set when the node is deployed) are not passed through but are used to control the state of the gate.